mimblewimble/grin/README.md

 ## Credits

 Tom Elvis Jedusor for the first formulation of MimbleWimble.

 Andrew Poelstra for his related work and improvements.

-John Tromp for the Cuckoo Cycles proof of work.
+John Tromp for the Cuckoo Cycle proof of work.

 J.K.
 Rowling for making it despite extraordinary adversity.

 ## License